 Prospective PhD Students: I recruit new PhD students each year.
-If you are interested in PhD position, please read and submit this form.
-Please also make sure to apply through official admission website, and mention my name in your Statement of Purpose.
-For a Spring 2026 start, you should apply during the 2025-2026 admission cycle, which closes in August 2025.
+If you are interested in PhD position, please read and submit this form and email me to confirm your submission.
+Although I try to reply to every email, I sometimes miss a few.
+If you believe we are a good fit, please make sure to apply through the official admission website regardless of my reply, and mention my name in your Statement of Purpose.
+I’ll make sure to thoroughly review all applications.
 For a Fall 2026 start, the application portal will likely open in September 2025, with a deadline of December 15, 2025.

-Postdoctoral Research Fellow: If you are interested in a postdoc position, please read and submit this form.
+Postdoctoral Research Fellow: If you are interested in a postdoc position, please read and submit this form, and email me to confirm your submission.

 UCLA CEE offers comprehensive expertise in transportation, with many outstanding faculty members actively recruiting students.
 Since transportation research is highly interdisciplinary, expertise and interest areas often overlap.
 Here is a quick guide to help you find the best fit: